Skip to main content

 renderJs selection

 For agentic pipelines, set renderJs to true by default to ensure the full content of each page is extracted.
 A page that requires JavaScript rendering and does not receive it returns near-empty markdown.
-The cost is 0.001withoutrenderingand0.001 without rendering and 0.005 with rendering.
 Set renderJs to false only when all the URLs to be accessed have been confirmed to render server-side.

 When to use Fetch